Sign up for my newsletter for research & practice updates

-Menopause is a time to prioritize your health and wellbeing.
-While some women focus on lifestyle changes to manage symptoms and prevent disease, others may seek relief through hormone therapy or alternative treatments.
+Menopause is a time to prioritize your health and well-being.
+While some focus on lifestyle changes to manage perimenopausal symptoms and prevent disease, others may need hormones or other therapies.

-With overwhelming information available, women benefit from personalized guidance from a certified menopause specialist.
+With the overwhelming information available, much of it misinformation, women benefit from personalized guidance from a certified menopause specialist.

 • Management of related conditions: